Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 # Creating Your Character

 This D&D campaign setting uses the same rulings as what you would find in other settings with minor additions and modifications.
-On a notable note, it uses combinations of 5th Edition ruling and 2024 PHB ruling.

 ## The Core Principles